 You have the right to see your personnel file.

-Private employees, including former employees, have the right to inspect and receive a copy of their personnel files to know what information their files contain about them and their job performance (California Labor Code Section 1198.5).
+Most employees, including former employees, have the right to inspect and receive a copy of their personnel files to know what information their files contain about them and their job performance (California Labor Code Section 1198.5).
 Your employer must allow you to inspect and copy your file within a “reasonable” amount of time after you ask to see and copy it.
 You can ask to add your own documents to your personnel file if you disagree with some of the information in the file.
 Different laws provide similar rights to most government employees.

 You may be entitled to "waiting time penalties" if your final wages are late.

 If you are fired or laid off, your employer must pay all wages due to you immediately upon termination (California Labor Code Section 201).
 If you quit, and gave your employer 72 hours of notice, you are entitled on your last day to all wages due.
 If you quit with less than 72 hours of notice, your wages are due within 72 hours after you notified your employer that you will be quitting (California Labor Code Section 202).
 If your employer willfully refuses to pay you within these time limits, it may have to pay you a penalty for each day that your wages are late, for up to 30 days.
 (Government employees are not covered by this rule.)
 Claims for late final pay are filed with the “Labor Commissioner” (California Department of Industrial Relations, Division of Labor Standards Enforcement).

 "Use it or lose it" vacation policies are illegal.